Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-However topological freeness, in itself, is not sufficient for our purposes, requiring a deeper analysis of the uniqueness question, which is what we do by introducing the notion of \emph {relatively free points}.
+However topological freeness, in itself, is not sufficient for our purposes, requiring a deeper analysis of the question of the uniqueness of pure state extensions, which is what we do by introducing the notion of \emph {relatively free points}.
 To explain what we mean by this, let $b$ be a fixed element in $B$.
 A point $x$ in $X$ is then called \emph {free relative to} $b$, provided all extensions of $\varphi _x$ coincide on $b$.
 It is obvious that a free point is also free relative to every $b$ but, on the other hand, there may be many more points which are only free relative to a given $b$.

 An element of $B$ whose set of relatively free points has a dense interior is called \emph {smooth}.
 This notion is again inspired by groupoids since the better behaved normalizers of \ref {ModelInclu}, namely the cross-sections of $\Lb $ which are continuous and compactly supported on some open bisection, are smooth whenever $\G $ is topologically free \ref {Sexy}.